Lumieducation/H5P-Nodejs-library/README.md

 This project is a re-implementation of the [H5P-Editor-PHP-library](https://github.com/h5p/h5p-editor-php-library) and [H5P-PHP-library](https://github.com/h5p/h5p-php-library) for Nodejs.
 It is written in TypeScript but can be used in JavaScript just as well.

-Please not that even if most functionality of H5P seems to work, there are parts which haven't been implemented yet or which might be faulty.
-This is particularly true for security concerns.
+Please note that even if most functionality of H5P seems to work, **there are parts which haven't been implemented yet or which might be faulty.** This is particularly true for security concerns.
+For a more comprehensive list of what works and what doesn't, check out [the corresponding documentation page](docs/status.md).
 The interfaces have reached some level of stability, but might still change in future major releases.
 If you have questions or want to contribute, feel free to open issues or pull requests.

 An example of how to integrate and use this library with [Express](https://expressjs.com/) can be found in [examples](examples/).